If you’re struggling with thinning hair or hair loss, make sure your doctor is checking these…

-If you’re struggling to get over the winter time blues, check out our 7 tips below.
+Read MoreIf you’re struggling to get over the winter time blues, check out our 7 tips below.
 It is not uncommon for people to notice changes in their mood, energy, appetite, sleep patterns, weight, and social activities, in the winter months.

 Read MoreHoliday parties, family gatherings and big meals are right around the corner.
 That means a lot of food, alcohol, and more holiday treats than any one person needs.
+Maintain your healthy eating through the holidays utilizing the 8 easy tips below.

 Read MoreIs Vitamin D all that it is hyped up to be?
 YES!!!

 With the increasing amount of time we spend indoors and the sunscreen we lather on when we do get outside, most people are not getting the amount of vitamin D that they need.
-Applying sunscreen, with an SPF of as low as 10, reduces UVB radiation by 90%.
-That’s a lot of vitamin D to be missing out on.

 Read MoreFood cravings occur for different reasons.
 Your energy, sleep, stress, hormones, and nutrition can all lead to food cravings.
 Food cravings tend to have a biochemical explanation behind them and figuring out what that explanation is can be the key to fixing your food cravings.